underhilllabs/mu-blog/_paintings/spock.md

 thumb-url: /img/paintings/thumbs/spock.jpg
 img-url: /img/paintings/spock.jpg
 permalink: /paintings/portraits/spock/
+description: A Portrait of Mr Spock, First Science Officer of the Enterprise.
+8x8" oil on canvas.
 ---

 A Portrait of Mr Spock, First Science Officer of the Enterprise.
 8x8" oil on canvas.